jfree/jcommon/README.md

-THE JCOMMON CLASS LIBRARY: Version 1.0.18
+THE JCOMMON CLASS LIBRARY: Version 1.0.19
 =========================================

-23 September 2012.
+30 August 2013.

-(C)opyright, 2000-2012, by Object Refinery Limited and Contributors.
+(C)opyright, 2000-2013, by Object Refinery Limited and Contributors.

 -----------------
 1. INTRODUCTION